net-neutrality-tools/nntool/android-demo/README.md

 This will not be the case for later versions of the app.

-In case of a failed connection to the qos-service (as defined in the corresponding Settings) the result is a simple text providing information about the currently input configuration.
+In case of a failed connection to the qos-service (as defined in the corresponding Settings) the result is a simple text providing information about the currently input configuration (if no echo protocol tests are executed), or just the results for the echo protocol tests (if echo-protocol tests are enabled in the defaults.xml).

 The test type (e.g: UDP) can be found under the "test\_type" key.
 For TCP tests, the port is reachable if the result under "tcp\_result\_out" reads "OK".